mtimofiiv/Pictus/src/data/blocks/recycling-stewardship-software-empowered.md

 ---
 id: MainBlock
-title: Recycling StewardShip Software, The Plans for the Future
+title: Software Solution for Recycling Stewardships
 subtext: PICTUS empowers recycling stewardships and PROs to manage, monitor, and improve their recycling and incentive programs.
 Configure your application today and see the results tomorrow.